rubybib/rubybib.org/index.md

 * M. Furr, J. An, and J. S. Foster. **[Work in progress: an empirical study of static typing in Ruby](http://www.cs.umd.edu/projects/PL/druby/papers/druby-pilot-plateau09.pdf)**.
 In Proceedings of the PLATEAU Workshop on Evaluation and Usability of Programming Languages and Tools, 2009.

 * M. Daly, V. Sazawal, and J. S. Foster. **[Profile-guided static typing for dynamic scripting languages](http://www.cs.umd.edu/projects/PL/druby/papers/druby-oopsla09.pdf)**.
-In First Workshop on Evaluation and Usability of Programming Languages and Tools, 2009.
+In Proceedings of the Conference on Object Oriented Programming Systems Languages and Applications, 2009.

 * J. An, A. Chaudhuri, and J. S. Foster. **[Static type inference for Ruby](http://www.cs.umd.edu/projects/PL/druby/papers/druby-oops09.pdf)**.
 In Proceedings of the 24th IEEE/ACM International Conference on Automated Software Engineering, 2009.